Grisha-Kramer/Next.js-Tutorial/README.md

 # Next.js-Tutorial

 Next.js apparently has a method for deploying that is incredibly fast and easy.
 I need that in my life.
+For reals.